CEFETTA/otaku-imoveis/backend/README.md

 $ yarn dev
 ```

-The seeds will add a admin user to create neighborhoods
+The seeds will add an admin user to create neighborhoods

 ```json
 {